• Home

 STOP THE BULLIES What the law says YOU can do if your child is being bullied at faculty

-Second-time offenders may be fined P2,000 at the same time as third-time violators can be fined P5,000 and their driving force’s license suspended for 365 days.
-Any producer, distributor, importer and retailer who sells substandard infant restraint gadget will be penalized with no longer much less than P50,000 however now not extra than P100,000 for every product sold or dispensed within the market.
-Any motive force which lets in the use of substandard and expired toddler restraint system or permits using such will be fined P1,000 for the primary offense or up to P5,000 for the 1/3 and succeeding offenses and the suspension of driver’s license for twelve months.
+Duterte symptoms law on child safety in motor automobiles 1 Second-time offenders may be fined P2,000, while third-time violators can be fined P5,000 and their driving license suspended for 365 days.
+Any producer, distributor, importer, or retailer who sells substandard infant restraint gadgets will be penalized with no more than P50,000; however, not more than P100,000 for every product sold or dispensed within the market.
+Any motive force that lets in using sa substandard and expired toddler restraint system or permits using such will be fined P1,000 for the primary offense or up to P5,000 for the 1/3 and succeeding offense,s and the suspension of the driver’s license for twelve months.

 Next Post